 We are exposed to market risk related to changes in interest rates.
-As of June 30, 2020 and December 31, 2019, we had cash of \$136.9 million and \$19.9 million, respectively.
+As of March 31, 2021 and December 31, 2020, we had cash and cash equivalents of \$321.4 million and \$336.3 million, respectively.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of interest rates in the United States and Belgium.
-As of June 30, 2020, our cash is held primarily in savings and money market accounts.
+As of March 31, 2021, our cash and cash equivalents is held primarily in savings, money market accounts and money market funds.
 Because of the short-term nature of the instruments in our portfolio, an immediate 10% change in the interest rate would not have a material impact on the fair market value of our investment portfolio or on our financial position or results of operations.

 We are subject to the risk of fluctuations in foreign currency exchange rates, specifically with respect to the euro.
 Our functional currency is the U.S. dollar and the functional currency of our wholly owned subsidiary, iTeos Belgium SA, is the euro.
-As of June 30, 2020 we had cash balances held by iTeos Belgium SA in euro.
 An immediate 5% change in the Euro exchange rate would not have any material effect on our results of operations.

 Assets and liabilities of iTeos Belgium SA are translated into U.S. dollars at the exchange rate in effect on the balance sheet date.
 Income items and expenses are translated at the average exchange rate in effect during the period.
 Unrealized translation gains and losses are recorded as a cumulative translation adjustment, which is included in the consolidated statements of stockholders' deficit as a component of accumulated other comprehensive loss.
-Adjustments that arise from exchange rate changes on transactions denominated in a currency other than the local currency are included in other income and expenses, net in the consolidated statements of operations and comprehensive loss as incurred..
+Adjustments that arise from exchange rate changes on transactions denominated in a currency other than the local currency are included in other income and expenses, net in the consolidated statements of operations and comprehensive loss as incurred.